control-toolbox/Tutorials.jl/docs/src/tutorial-iss.md

 !!! note "Our goal"

-    Our goal is to solve this boundary value problem (BVP).
-Solving the BVP involves applying the Pontryagin Maximum Principle, which provides necessary conditions for optimality.
+    Our goal is to solve this boundary value problem (BVP), which is equivalent to solving the Pontryagin Maximum Principle (PMP), which provides necessary conditions for optimality.

 ## Shooting function